telliott99/MySwift2/chapter1/range.rst

 Swift has the notions of intervals, ranges, and strides.

 It also has both half-open and closed intervals and ranges.
 A closed interval includes both endpoints, and a half-open one extends up to but does not include the top value.
 In Swift you see half-open intervals most.
+For example

+..sourcecode:: bash

+    let r = 0..<5   // 0,1,2,3,4

+``r`` is a ``Range<Int>``.

 A Swift interval "contains" the values between two endpoints, but it does not know anything about iterating through the values or incrementing them.
 An interval can even extend between one (or two) *non-integer* values, and a value of interest can then be tested for inclusion in the interval.